happybono/AvocadoSmoothie/README.md

   The `pasteButton_Click` event reads `Clipboard.GetText()`, uses `regexNumbers` to match numeric tokens, then parses them in parallel (`AsParallel().WithDegreeOfParallelism`) before adding to `ListBox1` in a batch (`BeginUpdate`/`EndUpdate`).

 - Drag & Drop
-  The `ListBox1_DragDrop` handler checks for “HTML Format” or plain text, strips tags via `regexStripTags`, extracts numbers via `regexNumbers.Matches`, parses in a background task, and calls `AddItemsInBatches` to insert items with incremental progress.
+  The `ListBox1_DragDrop` handler checks for "HTML Format" or plain text, strips tags via `regexStripTags`, extracts numbers via `regexNumbers.Matches`, parses in a background task, and calls `AddItemsInBatches` to insert items with incremental progress.

 - Regex-Based Filtering
   Two compiled regexes are used: